wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ![k8s-container-sets-479x364.jpg](https://user-images.githubusercontent.com/300046/33526550-6c98a980-d800-11e7-9862-ff202492e08b.jpg)
 <!-- From https://app.pluralsight.com/library/courses/getting-started-kubernetes/exercise-files -->

-Kubernetes automates resilience into containers by abstacting the network and storage of a virtual <strong>containers</strong> in replaceable "pods".
-Each pod can hold one or more Docker containers.
+Kubernetes automates resilience into containers by abstacting the network and storage of virtual <strong>containers</strong> in replaceable "pods".
+Each pod can hold one or more Docker container hosts.

 Within a pod, each container has a different <strong>port number</strong>.

 Containers within the same pod share the <strong>same IP address</strong>, hostname, Linux namespaces, cgroups, storage, and other resources.

 Kubernetes replicates Pods (the same set of containers in each) across several worker <strong>nodes</strong> (VM or physical machines).